creating and initializing List in same time

 Another worth noting point is that List returned

-by Arrays.asList() is a fixed length list which doesn't allow you to
+by Arrays.asList() is a fixed-length list that doesn't allow you to

-add or remove element from it. add() and remove() method
+add or remove elements from it. add() and remove() method

 will throw UnSupportedOperationException if you try

-Some program mistook this List as read only List, which it is not because it allows set() operation which can be used to change element in List.
-Only legitimate way to create read only Collection is Collections.unmodifiableXXX() method.
+Some programs mistook this List as a read-only List, which is not because it allows set() operation which can be used to change elements in the List.
+Only legitimate way to create read-only Collection is Collections.unmodifiableXXX() method.

 Other Java Collection tutorials